Ayer, Massachusetts: Public schools

 Additionally, Ayer is home to the Francis W. Parker Charter Essential School.

+Colleges

+After World War II, the army base at Fort Devens was converted into a temporary college campus.
+Massachusetts State College–Fort Devens operated for three years and was closed after the spring semester in 1949 due to declining attendance.

 Transportation

 The Montachusett Regional Transit Authority (MART) serves the town of Ayer.
 The MBTA Commuter Rail's Fitchburg Line provides service to and from North Station in Boston at Ayer station.

 Ayer is located on routes 2A, 110, and 111; it is one town away from both Interstate 495 and Route 2.

 Freight trains travel daily through Ayer over the tracks of the historic Stony Brook Railroad.
 The line currently serves as a major corridor of Pan Am Railway's District 3 which connects New Hampshire and Maine with western Massachusetts, Vermont, and New York.

 The southern segment of the Nashua River Rail Trail commences in Ayer.

 Points of interest

 Places on the National Register of Historic Places: